atom/atom/docs/build-instructions/windows.md

 ## Instructions

-You can run these commands using Command Prompt, PowerShell or Git Shell via [GitHub Desktop](https://desktop.github.com/).
+You can run these commands using Command Prompt, PowerShell, Git Shell, or any other terminal.
 These instructions will assume the use of Command Prompt.

 ```
 cd C:\